OpenLogicProject/photos/goedel-kurt/README.md

 image for inclusion in non-commercial OLP-derived materials.
 Permission from the Archives Center is required for any other use.

+Please see the [repository README file](https://github.com/OpenLogicProject/photos/blob/master/README.md) for general information on licensing and requirements for use.

 > ![goedel-kurt](https://github.com/OpenLogicProject/photos/blob/master/goedel-kurt/goedel-kurt-small.png)